Daniel, the dentist and the TV news

 Paul knew that our struggle is both earthly and spiritual.
 He knew that the line between what is seen and unseen is very porous, if it exists at all.
 That’s why he urged the Ephesians to make sure they were ready for battle, armed against the dark earthly powers and unseen spiritual forces of evil.

 In the face of all that is grim and monstrous, I might be tempted to give up and become numb to the troubles of this world.
 Or to just try and shut them out.
-But even though the this incident seemed trivial, I knew I had to keep looking to God—because a petty skirmish like this can have real spiritual consequences.
+But even though this incident seemed trivial, I knew I had to keep looking to God—because a petty skirmish like this can have real spiritual consequences.

 Blessing & safety